HumanCellAtlas/metadata-schema/docs/structure.md

 ### Metadata field organisation

-* *Core entities* = Very stable, high-level entities that are referenced by *Type* entities.
+- *Core entities* = Very stable, high-level entities that are referenced by *Type* entities.
 Core entities contain fields that apply to and are inherited by all corresponding *Type* entities.
-* *Type entities* = Entities that are a specific instance of a *Core* entity.
+- *Type entities* = Entities that are a specific instance of a *Core* entity.
 Type entities contain fields specific to that *Type* and inherit core fields from the corresponding *Core* entity.
-* *Module entities* = Small, flexible entities that are extensions of an existing *Type* entity.
+- *Module entities* = Small, flexible entities that are extensions of an existing *Type* entity.
 Module entities contain extra fields related to a *Type* but that are domain- or user-specific.

 Each project, biomaterial, protocol, process, and file entity is represented by a Type schema.
 Each Type schema inherits a Core entity and zero or more Module entities.

+### User-supplied versus ingest-supplied metadata fields

+Most metadata fields in Core, Type, and Module entity schemas are provided by data generators via metadata spreadsheets.
+A subset of metadata fields in the standard, however, are not provided by data generators, but rather are provided by the Ingestion Service component of the DCP.
+These fields are referred to as "ingest-supplied" fields, and include the following:

+- `provenance` field in all Type schemas
+- `describedBy`, `schema_version`, `schema_type` fields in all schemas
+- all fields in `links.json` and `provenance.json` schemas

+The ingest-supplied fields contain information about the metadata submission (*e.g.* when metadata was uploaded to the DCP) and about the metadata schema being used.
+Data generators will never submit values to these fields directly, and they do not appear in the metadata spreadsheet.

+In addition to ingest-supplied metadata fields, the `ontology` and `ontology_label` fields present in all ontology schemas will not be supplied by data generators in many cases.
+Data generators who choose to submit programmatically using their own JSON files might choose to supply values for these fields, and therefore the fields are not strictly ingest-supplied.

 ### Recording the standard